 Bandwidth Metering in SDX

-Citrix ADC SDX bandwidth metering provides you with an accurate, reliable and easy to use metering scheme that lets you to efficiently allocate processing capacity and monetize bandwidth usage in simple and accurate manner.
+Citrix ADC SDX bandwidth metering provides you with an accurate, reliable, and easy-to-use metering scheme that lets you efficiently allocate processing capacity and monetize bandwidth usage.
 A metering scheme is required to optimally allocate the bandwidth among various resources, keeping in mind that all the users at all the times get the allocated bandwidth.

 The bandwidth allocation can be done in the following two modes:

 - Dedicated bandwidth with a fixed rate of throughput

 - Dedicated bandwidth with minimum assured throughput and bandwidth bursting ability